Next weekend is a big one for us at USA Karate!

 If you can’t pre-register online, pre-register by mail:

-Make payment to USA Karate Club (Check or Money Order, only; Credit Cards are accepted for only online registration (see above).
+Make checks payable to USA Karate Club (Check or Money Order, only; Credit Cards are accepted for only online registration (see above).
 No refunds. $25 fee for returned checks.

 c/o USA Karate Club

 Shoreline, WA 98155

 Spectator Fee: $5 for 11 and up,